ibm-cloud-docs/discovery-data/train.md

   - Identify natural language queries that are representative of the queries your users would request.
   - Rate the results of each query as `relevant` or `not relevant`.

-Once Watson has enough training input, the information you have provided about which results are relevant or not relevant for each query will be used to learn about your project.
-Watson does not memorize, it learns from the specific information about individual queries and applies the patterns it has detected to all new queries.
-It does this with machine learning Watson techniques that find signals in your content and questions.
+After Watson has enough training input, the information that you provided about result relevance for each query is used to learn about your project.
+Watson does not memorize; it learns from the specific information about individual queries and applies the patterns it has detected to new queries.
+It uses machine learning Watson techniques to find signals in your content and questions.
 After training is applied, {{site.data.keyword.discoveryshort}} then reorders the query results to display the most relevant results first.
-As you add more and more training data, {{site.data.keyword.discoveryshort}} should become more accurate in the ordering of query results.
+As you add more and more training data, {{site.data.keyword.discoveryshort}} learns how best to order your query results.

-Natural language query results will return a `confidence` score.
+Natural language query results return a `confidence` score.
 For more information, see [Confidence scores](/docs/discovery-data?topic=discovery-data-train#confidence).

 Adding a custom stopwords list can also improve the relevance of results for natural language queries.
 For more information, see [Identifying words to ignore](/docs/discovery-data?topic=discovery-data-stopwords).
 {: tip}

 If you would prefer to use the {{site.data.keyword.discoveryshort}} API to train {{site.data.keyword.discoveryshort}}, see the [API reference](https://{DomainName}/apidocs/discovery-data#listtrainingqueries){: external}.

+You also can use the API to add curations.
+Curations is a beta feature that you can use to teach {{site.data.keyword.discoveryshort}} to return a specific document every time a certain query is submitted.
+For more information, see [Curations](/docs/discovery-data?topic=discovery-data-curations).

 ## Adding queries and rating results
 {: #results}